Kalwing/job-ready-project/README.md

 # python-project
 ## Projects made for P1xt's "Get Job Ready - Python Edition"

-I learned some Python in class, mostly to do signal analysis wiuth NumPy, and I wanted to improve my skills further.
-I appeared to me that learning Django could be a fun way to to do that as it's been a long time since I've done BackEnd dev.
-I already have some background in FrontEnd Developpement, but thought that it couldn't do me harm to learn more Js.
+I learned some Python in class, mostly to do signal analysis with NumPy, and I wanted to improve my skills further.
+I appeared to me that learning Django could be a fun way to to do that as it's been a long time since I've done Back-end Development.
+I already have some background in FrontEnd Development, but thought that it couldn't do me harm to learn more Js.

 So here you'll find most of what I've done for this course.
 You can find the "curriculum" here : [Get Job Ready - Python Edition](https://github.com/P1xt/p1xt-guides/blob/master/job-ready-python-edition.md)